MussaCharles/docs/docs/generated/actions/deliver.md

 )
 ```

 You can also provide these values by creating files in a `metadata/review_information/` directory.
 The file names must match the pattern `<key>.txt` (e.g. `first_name.txt`, `notes.txt` etc.).
 The contents of each file will be used as the value for the matching key.
-Values provided in the `Deliverfile` or `Fastfile` will be take priority over values from these files.
+Values provided in the `Deliverfile` or `Fastfile` will take priority over values from these files.

 ##### app_review_attachment_file
 You can provide additional information to the app review team as a file attachment.
 As of this writing, Apple supports following file attachment formats: .pdf, .doc, .docx, .rtf, .pages, .xls, .xlsx, .numbers, .zip, .rar, .plist, .crash, .jpg, .png, .mp4, or .avi.